 The above analysis was limited to the monthly network reliability reports submitted by the Telcos/ISPs, BPC and Dzongkhag ICTOs.
-From the reports collected for October to December, Bhutan Telecom (BT) was not able to maintain availability at 98%.
-Hence the average availability for the month of October to December is 98.9% (average of two ISPs).
-From the report submitted by BPC, the availability was 99.33 for the month of October to December 2017.
+From the reports collected for October to December 2018, both the ISPs were able to maintain availability above 98%.
+The average availability between the two Telecos/ISPs is 99.7235%.

+From the report submitted by BPC and Dzongkhag ICTOs, the availability was 100% for the month of October to December 2018.